-- ✓ These results suggest that many firms have significant spreading positions (i.e., combinations of long and short positions of equal magnitude with different expiration dates). - ✓ There was also a high concentration in 2016 vintage contracts, although these did not change significantly during the quarter. - The CFTC does not publish firm-level information on open interest, although the information they publish provides an indication of the upper limits of the net long and net short positions of individual firms.
+- ✓ The concentration of open interest in 2016 vintage contracts decreased slightly during the quarter, signaling that most of this open interest is held from earlier periods and that most trading is now in 2017 vintage contracts. - ✓ CFTC reporting was not triggered in the final week of December due to insufficient firm participation. - The CFTC does not publish firm-level information on open interest, although the information they publish provides an indication of the upper limits of the net long and net short positions of individual firms.
 Combined with firm-specific information about CO2 allowance holdings from COATS, the information on open interest that is published by the CFTC is useful for evaluating the potential for a firm to hoard RGGI CO2 allowances, which is discussed further in Section E.